 Last Updated on

-Update: I’ve had so many questions about these mugs!!!
-If you’d like to buy them, please use this link and you’ll be supporting my little blog at zero extra cost to you: Marianne’s Moscow Mule Mugs
+If you take a close look at the pictures of my mugs, you can see that I do have stainless steel mugs from the silver lip on them.
+If you’d like to buy my mugs, please use this link and you’ll be supporting my little blog at zero extra cost to you: Marianne’s Moscow Mule Mugs

 Cranberry Moscow Mules

 - 5 ounces Ginger Beer

 - 3 oz Cranberry Juice

 - 3 Grand Marnier Cranberries optional but fabulous